tsaikd/gogstash/config/queue/README.md

 The developer should drop any events that have fatal errors - where the receiver is actively failing the event because of errors that likely will not go away.
 Examples on such errors are page not found (404) and access denied (401).

+## Existing output using a codec

+When using codecs the Output works a bit differently as Output() only calls the codec that translates the event, and then sends the event back to the output using a chan []byte.

+The principles for queueing messages as shown above still applies, but you need to move the handling code to the codec receiver instead.

+Call ```return t.queue.Resume(ctx)``` when a message was delivered successfully, and call ```t.queue.Queue(ctx, eventBytes)``` when you need something queued.